suyashdube/voice-bot-sdk/README.md

 ### Code overview
 - The SDK uses Python's asyncio library to handle asynchronous tasks, ensuring non-blocking operations for STT, LLM, and TTS functionalities.
 - Print statements are used to log key events such as transcription results and generated responses.
-For a production environment, consider integrating a logging framework.
+For a production environment, integrating a logging framework can be considered.

 The SDK follows principles of good API design:
 - Consistency: Uniform function signatures and class methods.